Zendesk free version: What you get in 2026 (and what you don't)

 Suite Professional$115Everything in Suite Team, plus: Up to 5 help centers, advanced reporting, CSAT surveys, skills-based routing, and HIPAA compliance.

-A better alternative: Enhance your current helpdesk
+A smarter approach: Enhance your helpdesk

 This is where you can be smart with AI.
-Instead of ripping out your entire system, you can add an intelligent AI layer right on top of it.
-This lets you automate the repetitive stuff, give instant answers to common questions, and free up your agents to handle the truly complex issues.
-You get the benefits of a bigger, more efficient team without adding more licenses or going through a painful migration.
+By adding specialized tools to your Zendesk ecosystem, you can automate the repetitive stuff, give instant answers to common questions, and let your agents focus on the truly complex issues.
+You get the benefits of a more efficient team while keeping the robust foundation of your helpdesk intact.

 How eesel AI helps reduce support costs